Tournedos/Tournedos.github.io/_tabs/ACT1.md

 <h3 style="color:#003c9e;"> Why is 2017–2018 our period of interest? </h3>

-- The Battle Royale explosion occurs **precisely between 2017 and 2018**.
+- The Battle Royale explosion occurs precisely between 2017 and 2018.
 - This boom is driven by the rapid rise of **H1Z1**, **PUBG**, and especially **Fortnite**.
 - Studying this window captures the disruptive impact of BR on YouTube gaming.
 - Confirming that the Top-7 genres remain stable in this period ensures that filtering does not distort the ecosystem’s dynamics.